ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

-### Creating a file share with customer-managed encryption from the CLI
+## Creating a file share with customer-managed encryption from the CLI
 {: #fs-create-encrypted-share-cli}
+{: cli}

 By default, {{site.data.keyword.filestorage_vpc_short}} shares are encrypted with IBM-managed encryption.
 However, you can also create an envelop-encryption for your file shares by using one of the supported key management services to create or import your own root keys.
 For more information, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption)

 For more information about how to create a file share with customer-managed encryption, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-byok-encryption&interface=cli#fs-byok-cli).

-### Creating a file share with a replica in another zone from the CLI
+## Creating a file share with a replica in another zone from the CLI
 {: #fs-create-share-with-replica-cli}
+{: cli}

 For more information about how to create a file share with a replica simultaneously, see [Create a file share with replication from the CLI](/docs/vpc?topic=vpc-file-storage-create-replication&interface=cli#fs-create-new-share-replica-cli).

 File shares with regional availability serve data in every zone of the region.
 Async replication within a region is not applicable to these shares.
 {: preview}

-### Creating a file share from a snapshot from the CLI
+## Creating a file share from a snapshot from the CLI
 {: #fs-create-share-from-snapshot-cli}
+{: cli}

 You can use a snapshot of a file share to create another file share in the same zone.
 To create a file share based on a snapshot, run the `ibmcloud is share-create` command.